UCF/unify-events/README.md

 All of the raw custom styles for this project are contained in separate Sass files in `static_files/assets/scss/`.
 When modifying stylesheets in this project, only modify the files in this directory; **do NOT modify files in `static_files/static/css/` directly**!
 Sass files compile and write to this directory.

 Partial Sass files are generally separated out by function, and must be compiled in a specific order.
-Keep in mind the following guidelines when modifying or adding styles.

 ### Javascript